NoriSte/reactjsday-2019-testing-course/book/react-testing-library/dom-testing-library.md

 ### Mutation API

-Some utilities based on the [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) API are available to deal with cases were we have to wait for DOM elements to appear, disappear, or change.
+Some utilities based on the [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) API are available to deal with cases where we have to wait for DOM elements to appear, disappear, or change.

 - [`waitForElement`](https://testing-library.com/docs/dom-testing-library/api-async#waitforelement)
 - [`waitForDomChange`](https://testing-library.com/docs/dom-testing-library/api-async#waitfordomchange)